Are Real Madrid next? In-form Jota fires Liverpool past Arsenal to boost Champions League hopes | Goal.com

 Talk about Diogo Jota.

-The Portugal star is becoming the go-to man for Jurgen Klopp’s side, and he delivered again at the Emirates on Saturday, scoring twice off the substitutes’ bench to hand the Reds a vital 3-0 win over a subdued, overmatched Arsenal.
+The Portugal star is becoming the go-to man for Liverpool, and he delivered again at the Emirates on Saturday, scoring twice off the substitutes’ bench to hand the Reds a vital 3-0 win over a subdued, overmatched Arsenal.

 That’s a dozen goals now in a Liverpool shirt for Jota, who has looked a million dollars since his summer switch from Wolves.
 As signings go, there have been few better in the Premier League this season.